kiranganesh/CarND-Advanced-Lane-Lines/writeup_report.md

     M = cv2.getPerspectiveTransform(src, dst)
     img2 = cv2.warpPerspective(img, M, (img.shape[1], img.shape[0]), flags=cv2.INTER_LINEAR)

+The perspective transform was calculated through a manual trial and error process by cutting out a trapezoid in the bottom half of the image.
 This results in a transformation of the image like this:

 ![Image](https://github.com/kiranganesh/CarND-Advanced-Lane-Lines/blob/master/examples/image4.JPG)

+##Step 4.
+Fit Lane

+##Step 5.
+Determine Curvature

+##Step 6.
+Annotate the image

+##Final Output

+##Comments